 Due to their prevalence in the “building blocks” of electronics, restricted chemical substances are often difficult to eliminate.
 We will continue to add chemicals to our restricted substances list and work with suppliers to identify safer alternatives that serve their needs.

-Seagate products become waste at the end of their useful lives.
-While aluminum and plastic used to make our drives can be recycled, many regions where Seagate products are sold do not have strong electronic waste recycling programs, so Seagate drives can add to the waste stream destined for incinerators and landfills.
+Seagate products, similar to other electronics products, become waste at the end of their useful lives.
+While aluminum and steel used to make our drives can be recycled, many regions where Seagate products are sold do not have strong electronic waste recycling programs, so Seagate drives can add to the waste stream destined for incinerators and landfills.

 For the remainder of our products-our retail products-we currently are investigating product take-back options.
 In the meantime, we provide customers with drive disassembly instructions to facilitate recycling.
 We also manage our own take-back program for hard drives under warranty, and 100 percent of these drives are refurbished or, if not repairable, are recycled.